 A will can be handwritten on a single piece of paper or elaborately typed within multiple pages, depending on the size of the estate and preference of the testator.
 It must also be signed and dated by the testator in front of two “disinterested” witnesses, who must also sign.
 Disinterested witnesses include those who will not personally benefit under the will (like beneficiaries).

 Because there may be other formalities for making a valid will, it is important that you check the Estate Planning Laws of your particular state.
 You should also make sure to choose the appropriate legal guardian for your minor children and appoint a trusted executor to tie up your important affairs.

 Finally, it may be wise to speak with an estate planning attorney in your area to make sure your will is valid.

 What's next after reading this article?
 You have several options, but the wisest choice is to consult with an estate planning attorney in your area to get your questions answered.
 Having a valid and legally binding will is important to you and your loved ones.
 Want to learn more?
-Start now with a free estate planning attorney match at no obligation.
+Start now by finding a local estate planning attorney.